Scratch To Basics

 Make ahead & storage tips

-You can definitely make this ahead.
-Store it in the fridge or freezer.
+You can definitely make this ahead of when you want it, and store it in the fridge or freezer.
 It should also keep at room temperature for a few days, but if you make it in the summer…it might get soft and melty on you (depending on the temp of the room).

 Here are a few other recipes you might end up loving as much as I do…